kislayabhi/kislayabhi.github.io/_posts/2016-12-5-Fun_with_Reinforcement_Learning.md

         return np.argmax(qval)
 ```

 When we start, we start with a high epsilon (=0.9) which means we explore the arena and new states as extensively as possible in the starting(90% of time).
-As we have trained say about 10000 iterations with high epsilon (that is high exploration) we start reducing the value of epsilon to let our learnt policy take control more often.
+As we have trained say about 10000 iterations with high epsilon (that is high exploration) we start reducing the value of epsilon to let our learned policy take control more often.
 After a large number of iterations, we stop decreasing the value of epsilon and keep it fixed at 0.1.
 This is to ensure that if we get stuck in our greedy policy, we have some chances to take a random action to get out of it.

 Also, instead of performing updates using the sequential on-policy experience, we take a scoop of the random past experiences from the replay buffer.
 Some book keeping may also be needed here: